nitinthewiz/TheLinkBlog/_posts/2018/10/2018-10-19-links-for-2nipun.md

 Thread by @morganknutson -

 This is an excellent read on the pathos in Google from the point of view of a designer.
+It's a twitter thread, so I've linked threadviews instead.

 There are two services I've seen that collect threads on twitter.
 I wonder which one you'd prefer -